Ritika-Bali10/Responsive-Hair-Extensions-Website/README.md

 # Responsive-Hair-Extensions-Website
-Responsive Hair Extensions Website by Using Html &amp; CSS
+Responsive Hair Extensions Website developed and designed by using Html &amp; CSS